Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 Once the DSPS confirms your application is complete it will send you the information you need to register for the national exam.

-Step 4 – Pass the National Certified Addiction Counselor Level 1 (NCAC I) Exam
+Step 4 – Pass a National Certification Exam

 Sponsored by the NAADAC – Association for Addiction Professionals, the NCAC I is offered at Kryterion testing sites, including locations in: